 The larger poker rooms not only offer cash games but often feature major tournament series such as the World Poker Tour and the World Series of Poker Circuit.
 “Mid-major” tours like Mid-States Poker Tour and RunGood Poker Series also frequently include stops at California poker rooms.
 Among these non-tribal cardrooms, here are some of the largest in the state:

-While each of these cardrooms is located in the southern part of California, there are plenty of popular cardrooms scattered all over the state.
+While each of these cardrooms is located in Southern California, there are plenty of popular cardrooms scattered all over the state.

 The Central Valley region has a number of cardrooms, including the Club One Casino (51 tables) and 500 Club Casino (19 tables), both in Fresno.
 Northern California features many popular cardrooms as well, such as the Oaks Card Club (30 tables) and the Lucky Chances Casino (60 tables), both in the San Francisco Bay Area.